 WordPress Newsletter #24

-WP-News: 39 percent less Brute Force attacks in May & new photo licenses at Unsplash
+WP News: 39 percent less brute force attacks at Mai & new photo licenses at Unsplash

-Last week the long awaited WordPress Update 4.8, aka Evans, was released.
-Also, the team at Wordfence has released the WordPress Attack Report for May has been published.
-And a change in the photo licenses from Unsplash.com is causing some uncertainty.
+Last week, the long-awaited WordPress update 4.8, aka Evans, was released.
+Also, the team at Wordfence released the WordPress Attack Report for Mai.
+And a change in Unsplash.com's photo licenses is causing uncertainty.

 WordPress Attack Report for May

-In his WordPress Attack Report the team at Wordfence reports the results of its monthly security analyses.
-According to the report, the average number of daily Brute Force attacks in May was around 22 million - that is almost 39 percent fewer attacks than in March and April.
-The reason for the sharp decline is, according to Wordfence a botnet that has become inactivewhich in the last few weeks has been launching more attacks on WordPress sites in recent weeks.
-The maximum number of daily Brute Force attacks in May, at just over 30 million, was also a good 16 million lower than in the previous month.
+In his WordPress Attack Report the team of Wordfence reports monthly the results of its security analyses.
+According to the report, the average number of daily brute force attacks in Mai is about 22 million - that is almost 39 percent less attacks than in March and April.
+According to Wordfence , the reason for the sharp decline isa botnet that hasbecome inactive and has been driving more attacks on WordPress sites in recent weeks.
+The maximum number of daily brute force attacks at Mai was also a good 16 million lower than in the previous month, at just over 30 million.

 The number of so-called complex attacks, i.e. exploits of security vulnerabilities in Plugins and Themes, also decreased by a good 6 percent.
 The countries with the most attacking IPs in May were Russia, Ukraine and the USA.
 Since the measured data only refers to WP sites using the Wordfence Plugin , it is only a rough approximation.
 However, with over 2 million active installations, this approximate value stands on a very broad basis.